Megan Martinez enters her third season as the head coach of the Long Beach City College Softball program in 2018.

 "I'm very excited to be back and humbled to be given the opportunity to lead the Vikings," said Martinez.
 "There is nothing more rewarding than being able to return home and give back to the college and program that provided me with the experiences of a lifetime, including winning a state championship.
 LBCC has always held a special place in my heart and to be able to be back on the Viking field is truly an honor."

 Martinez, formerly Megan Barranco, was a two-year member of the LBCC softball team that compiled an impressive 87-10-1 record over the 2000 and 2001 seasons.
 In 2000, the Vikings captured a South Coast Conference title and earned a state championship runner up finish before winning a conference and state title in 2001.

 After LBCC, Martinez went on to play at nearby Cal State Dominguez Hills where she was a two-year captain.
 After closing out her playing career, she joined the coaching staff at CSUDH and helped lead the team to a California Collegiate Athletic Association conference championship in 2005 and three NCAA postseason appearances.

 Martinez graduated with honors (cum laude) from LBCC with an AA degree in liberal arts.
 She received her bachelor's degree in English literature with a minor in communications in 2004.
-And just recently in July, Martinez earned her master's degree in coaching and athletic administration from Concordia University, Irvine.
+Martinez earned her master's degree in coaching and athletic administration from Concordia University, Irvine.